OBB Media: OBB Pictures

-In early 2020, OBB premiered a docu-series titled: Justin Bieber: Seasons, which sold for more than $20M.
-The series received more than 32 million views on its first week and it is the company's highest rated premiere in their history.
-OBB produced the music video for Justin Bieber's Intentions featuring Quavo which was directed by Michael D. Ratner.
-In October 2020, OBB Pictures released Justin Bieber: Next Chapter, a documentary follow-up to the hit 10-episode docuseries, Justin Bieber: Seasons.
+In early 2020, OBB premiered a docu-series titled Justin Bieber: Seasons, which sold for more than $20M.
+The docuseries’ first episode was the most-viewed premiere of all the platform’s original series to date.
+OBB produced the music video for Justin Bieber's "Intentions", featuring Quavo, which was directed by Michael D. Ratner.
+In October 2020, OBB Pictures released Justin Bieber: Next Chapter, a documentary follow-up to the hit ten-episode docuseries, Justin Bieber: Seasons.

 In June 2020, OBB announced it will spearhead a four-part documentary series on YouTube called Demi Lovato: Dancing with the Devil, following pop star Demi Lovato; the series was released on March 23, 2021.
-Earlier that year, it was announced that Demi Lovato: Dancing with the Devil was selected as the Opening Night Headliner of SXSW and would have its World Premiere at the film festival.
+Earlier that year, it was announced that Demi Lovato: Dancing with the Devil was selected as the opening night headliner of SXSW and would have its world premiere at the film festival.
 The film explores every aspect that led to Lovato's nearly fatal overdose in 2018 and her awakenings in the aftermath.

 In 2021, OBB Pictures partnered with Hailey Bieber to launch her YouTube Channel.
-Bieber and OBB will create a slate of short-form videos, including the hit series, Who's in my Bathroom.
+Bieber and OBB will create a slate of short-form videos, including the hit series, Who's in my Bathroom?
 The channel reached a million subscribers within the first six weeks of launch.

-In late 2021, Cold as Balls with Kevin Hart dropped season five and garnered over 10 million views.
+In late 2021, Cold as Balls with Kevin Hart dropped season five and garnered over ten million views.
 OBB Pictures released Inside the Lockdown Sessions with Elton John and Adele: The 30 Interview on Apple Music.